MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Misty’s maps are squares that are constructed around her initial physical location when she starts mapping.
 When a map is complete, it is a square with Misty’s starting point at the center.

 The occupancy grid for the map is represented by a two-dimensional matrix.
 Each element in the occupancy grid represents an individual cell of space.
-The value of each element (0, 1, 2, or 3) indicates the nature of the space in those cells (respectively: “unknown", “open", “occupied", or “covered").
+The value of each element (0, 1, 2, or 3) indicates the nature of the space in those cells (respectively: "unknown", "open", "occupied", or "covered").

 Each cell corresponds to a pair of X,Y coordinates that you can use with the `FollowPath`, `DriveToLocation`, and `GetSlamPath` commands.
 The first cell in the first array of the occupancy grid is the origin point (0,0) for the map.
 The X coordinate of a given cell is the index of the array for the cell.
 The Y coordinate of a cell is the index of that cell within its array.

-Endpoint: &lt;robot-ip-address&gt;/api/alpha/slam/map/raw
+Endpoint: GET &lt;robot-ip-address&gt;/api/slam/map

-or

-&lt;robot-ip-address&gt;/api/alpha/slam/map

 Parameters
  * None